History of Fawkner

 In 1910 there were only 35 houses within walking distance of Fawkner Station.
 From October 1914 a service of seven trains daily ran to Fawkner as well as a daily mortuary train to the cemetery.

 From the early 1890s a new cemetery was needed in Melbourne.
 The Northern Suburbs Cemetery Conference in 1902 recommended a 284 acre site which included Fawkner Railway Station.
 The first funeral was for Dorothy Gladys Knapp, aged four years, in December 1906.
 The cemetery was then known as the New Melbourne General Cemetery.
-In 1971 it was renamed the Fawkner Crematorium and Memorial Park.
+In 1971 it was renamed the Fawkner Memorial Park.

 There was no electricity in Fawkner until after 1920 when it was supplied by the City of Coburg's Electricity Supply Department.
 In the early 1920s returned soldiers began to settle in the area.
 During the 1930s priests were saying mass for residents in the Progress Hall in Merlynston (1932) and in King's Theatre situated in Queens Parade near Princess Street.
 St Mark's Church and school were not built until 1934.
 By 1939 post office directories listed only 180 buildings in Fawkner.